sunny-zuo/sir-goose-bot/README.md

 ## Features
 - Link a Discord account with a UWaterloo identity and verify the connection via Office365 OAuth
-- Assign roles based on the UWaterloo program the user is in
+- Very customizable role assignment: assign roles based on the UWaterloo program the user is in, and/or the user's year
+   - [Web interface](https://sebot.sunnyzuo.com/) for building role assignment rules
 - Easily configurable settings on a per-server basis via bot commands
 - Automatically verify users who have previously verified with the bot on a different Discord server